sitic/monochrome/README.md

 # It plays independently from the python process, it does not block it.
 # The playback speed etc. can be controlled in Monochrome, as well as the export as png images or as mp4 video

-# Videos of type float or integer (uint8, uint16 ect.) are natively supported by Monochrome
+# Videos of type float or unsigned integer (uint8, uint16 etc.) are natively supported by Monochrome
 video2 = (np.random.rand((500, 128, 128)) * 65535).astype(dtype=np.uint16)

 # Several videos can be shown at the same time, they will be played in sync if they have the same length